Lisa Renee Randell (nee Allen)

-She leaves behind her beloved family to cherish her memory, sons: Charley Wood, Halas Randell, Kenneth Randell, Jr., and Nolin Udchitz; her parents, sister, Stacey Allen; nieces: Madison and Kali Madry; ex-husband and friend, Ken Randell; aunt, Linda Magnuson who lives in CO, aunt, Alice and uncle, Frank Galvin of Hobart; many cousins all of which live in the area.
+She leaves behind her beloved family to cherish her memory, sons, Charley Wood, Halas Randell, Kenneth Randell Jr., and Nolin Udchitz; her parents, sister, Stacey Allen; nieces, Madison and Kali Madry; ex-husband and friend, Ken Randell; aunt Linda Magnuson who lives in CO, aunt Alice and uncle Frank Galvin, of Hobart; and many cousins, all of whom live in the area.

-Those who are awaiting her arrival in heaven are grandparents, Charles and Evelyn Allen, Raymond and Frankie Magnuson, brother, Jerome Allen, uncles, Ray Magnuson, Lee Allen and Loyd Allen.
+Those who are awaiting her arrival in heaven are grandparents, Charles and Evelyn Allen, Raymond and Frankie Magnuson; brother, Jerome Allen; and uncles, Ray Magnuson, Lee Allen and Loyd Allen.

-She was a Hobart graduate, Class of 1992.
-She spent her career as a physician's assistant in IN, IL and eventually in Ft.
-Myers, FL.
+She was a Hobart graduate, class of 1992.
+She spent her career as a physician's assistant in Indiana, Illinois and eventually in Fort Myers, FL.
 She loved the warmth of Florida and the sunshine on her face and she especially loved her Bravo shows.

 Obituaries Newsletter